 What is Kubernetes?

 Kubernetes, also known as “k8s” or “kube,” is a container orchestration platform for scheduling and automating the deployment, management and scaling of containerized applications.
-Kubernetes was first developed by engineers at Google before being open sourced in 2014.
+Kubernetes was first developed by engineers at Google before being released as open source software in 2014.
 It’s a descendant of “Borg,” a container orchestration platform used internally at Google.
 “Kubernetes” is Greek for helmsman or pilot, hence the helm in the Kubernetes logo (link resides outside of IBM).

 Today, Kubernetes and the broader container ecosystem are maturing into a general-purpose computing platform and ecosystem that rival — if not surpass — virtual machines (VMs) as the basic building blocks of modern cloud infrastructure and applications.
-This ecosystem enables organizations to deliver a platform as a service that addresses multiple infrastructure- and operations-related tasks and issues surrounding cloud-native development so that development teams can focus solely on coding and innovation.
+This ecosystem enables organizations to deliver a platform as a service that addresses multiple infrastructure- and operations-related tasks and issues surrounding cloud-native development.
+This means development teams can focus solely on coding and innovation.

 What are containers?

 A container is an executable unit of software in which application code is packaged — together with libraries and dependencies — in common ways so that it can run anywhere on the desktop, traditional IT or in the cloud.
-Containers take advantage of a form of operating system (OS) virtualization that lets multiple applications share the OS by isolating processes and controlling the amount of CPU, memory and disk those processes can access.
+Containers take advantage of a form of OS virtualization that lets applications share the OS by isolating processes and controlling access to CPU, memory and processes.

 How did the container orchestration with Kubernetes evolve?

-As containers proliferated — today, an organization might have hundreds or thousands of them — operations teams needed to schedule and automate container deployment, networking, scalability and availability.
-And so, the container orchestration market was born.
-While other container orchestration options — most notably Docker Swarm and Apache Mesos — gained some traction early on, Kubernetes quickly became the most widely adopted (in fact, at one point, it was the fastest-growing project in the history of open source software).
-Developers chose (and continue to choose) Kubernetes for its breadth of functionality, its vast and growing ecosystem of open source supporting tools, and its support and portability across the leading cloud providers (some of whom now offer fully managed Kubernetes services).
+As containers proliferated, operations teams needed to schedule and automate container deployment, networking, scalability and availability.
+While other container orchestration options — most notably Docker Swarm and Apache Mesos — were popular, Kubernetes became the most widely adopted.
+Developers choose Kubernetes for its functionality, its ecosystem of open source-supporting tools, and its portability across the leading cloud providers, some of whom now offer fully managed Kubernetes services.